Richard-Lynch/DSA_Anton/tutorials/tutorial_2.md

-# Data Structure and Algorithms - Tutorial 2 - C, Complexity, and Hash Tables Discussion - Anton Gerdelan <gerdela@scss.tcd.ie>
+# Data Structures and Algorithms - Tutorial 2 - C, Complexity, and Hash Tables Discussion - Anton Gerdelan <gerdela@scss.tcd.ie>

 Try to answer all questions then we will discuss them.
 Mostly test type questions but some are general talking points.